rails/rails/guides/source/asset_pipeline.md

 *= require_tree .
 */
 ```

+Rails 4 creates both `app/assets/javascripts/application.js` and `app/assets/stylesheets/application.css` regardless of whether the --skip-sprockets option is used when creating a new rails application.
+This is so you can easily add asset pipelining later if you like.

 The directives that work in the JavaScript files also work in stylesheets (though obviously including stylesheets rather than JavaScript files).
 The `require_tree` directive in a CSS manifest works the same way as the JavaScript one, requiring all stylesheets from the current directory.